 Tray-dec floors have been designed to maximise strength in the flooring system as well as to accommodate for Nelson shear stud installation.
-To view physical properties of shear studs used with Tray-dec floors, please refer to the appropriate tables in the Appendices.
+To view physical properties of shear studs used with Tray-dec floors, please refer to the appropriate tables on our website.
 These tables include shear capacity and tension capacity in concrete.
 Tray-dec 60 and Tray-dec 80 are both symmetrical interlocking trays allowing for single or double Nelson shear studs to be installed every 300mm.
 Tray-dec 300 also allows Nelson shear stud installation at the same spacing.

-For technical information on the physical properties of Nelson shear studs and their tension capacity please refer to information in the Appendices.
+For technical information on the physical properties of Nelson shear studs and their tension capacity please refer to information on our website.